-Spread your compost all over the lawn, about half an inch thick.
+Spread your composted waste products with a compost fork, all over the lawn, about half an inch thick.
 Also consider spraying your lawn with compost tea monthly.
-Continue this after your switch to the best organic lawn care products.
-Fertilizer can do the work on its own, but should it?
-You’ll benefit more from multiple lawn care methods.
+Continue this after your switch to the best organic lawn fertilizers.

 Preparing Your Lawn for Amending It With Organic Yard Fertilizer

-Once you break the synthetic-addiction your lawn has, you can start the prep work for the actual organic-fertilizing process.
+Once you break the synthetic-addiction your lawn has due to conventional fertilizers, you can start the prep work for the actual organic-fertilizing process.

 Clean Up For A Healthy Lawn

 Is there compost leftover on your lawn that didn’t break down?
 Stray leaves and twigs from nearby trees?

 Get yourself a backpack leaf blower and remove that debris off your lawn to make space for the slow release organic nitrogen fertilizer.